jspecify/jspecify/docs/docs/user-guide.md

 }
 ```

-In this example, the parameter `x` can still be null, but now the return value
+In this example, the parameter `x` can still be `null`, but now the return value
 can be too.
 You might use this method like this:

 ```java